frankdean/trip-server/README.md

 This web application uses the [AngularJS][] framework, Google's support for which, officially ended as of January 2022.
-There are now a number of vulnerabilities in the sub-dependencies of the unsupported AngularJS which I am not in a position to fix.
-Use `yarn audit` to list them.
+There are now a number of vulnerabilities in the dependencies and sub-dependencies of the unsupported AngularJS which I am not in a position to fix.
+Use `yarn audit` to list them and evaluate the vulnerabilities in terms of how you build and deploy the application.

 Converting the application to the newer Angular appears to be a substantial piece of work.